detroit-labs/dl-coaching-unix-fundamentals/session10/final_project.md

 ------------

-1. Your program should store records for your catalog in a plain-text file (hereby, "the catalog file".
+1. Your program should store records for your catalog in a plain-text file (hereby, "the catalog file").
 The format of this file is up to you based on the needs of the kinds of records you are storing, but use your best judgment based on your experience with the Unix text tools as discussed in the coursework.